pavan-kotha/learning-emporium-client/readme.md

 #### RUN THE APPLICATION

-1. Run "npm run build" to create a build for the project
+1. Run "npm run dev" to start development mode or run "npm run build" to create a production build
-2. Download live server VSCode extension, in HTML folder, right click index.html then open with live server
+2. Download live server VSCode extension then in HTML folder, right click index.html and open with live server

 ### -- Development & Production Life Cycle --